selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 Pain is inevitable, suffering is optional, and courage is a choice.

+"Pain is neither unbearable nor unending, as long as you keep in mind its limits and don't magnify them in your imagination."

+Pain also builds character and strengthens the mind

 ## Desire

+No desire is free.
+You pay it with your time, health, and peace of mind.

 Natural desires are easy to get.
 Sleep, sun, water, food, sex, exercise, friends, ...